mattermost/docs/source/deploy/high-scale-troubleshoot.rst

 First, check how many messages have been posted on your system, including deleted posts and posts made using automations.

 Go to the **System Console > Reporting > Site Statistics** and review the **Total Posts** figure reported.
 If it is above 3,000,000 posts, we recommend deploying Elasticsearch alongside your Mattermost server for improved search performance.
-Follow our guides to `deploy an elasticsearch server <https://docs.mattermost.com/scale/elasticsearch.html>`_.
+Follow our guides to `deploy an Elasticsearch server </scale/elasticsearch.html>`__.